wingkwong/leetcode-the-hard-way/tutorials/basic-topics/greedy.md

 ## Overview

-Greedy is a strategy to solve various problems optimally.A greedy algorithm constructs a solution to the problem by always making a choice that looks the best at the moment.
+Greedy is a strategy to solve various problems optimally.
+A greedy algorithm constructs a solution to the problem by always making a choice that looks the best at the moment.
 A greedy algorithm never takes back its choices, but directly constructs the final solution.
 For this reason, greedy algorithms are usually very efficient.